-\paragraph{Early exits and anytime inference.} Numerous applications stand to benefit from the output of progressive distillation, which allows for flexibly tuning accuracy vs. inference cost and executing inference in parallel.
+\paragraph{Early exits and anytime inference.} Many applications stand to benefit from the output of progressive ensemble distillation, which allows for flexibly tuning accuracy vs. inference cost and executing inference in parallel.
 Enabling trade-offs between accuracy and inference cost is particularly useful for applications that use early exit or anytime inference schemes.
 In on-device continuous (online) inference settings, \emph{early exit} models aim to evaluate common cases quickly in order to improve energy efficiency and prolong battery life~\citep{dennis2018multiple,bolukbasi2017adaptive}.
-For instance, a battery powered device continuously listening for voice commands can use early exit methods to improve battery efficiency by classifying non-command speech quickly.
-Many methods that produce early exit models are also applicable to anytime inference~\citep{huang2017multi, ruiz2021anytime}.
-In \emph{anytime inference}, the aim is to produce a prediction even when inference is interrupted, say due to resource contention or a scheduler decision.
-Unlike early exit methods where the classifier chooses when to exit early, anytime inference methods have no control over when they are interrupted.
-We explore the effectiveness of using our method, \algA, for such applications in Section~\ref{sec:exps}.
+For instance, a battery powered device continuously listening for voice commands can use early exit methods to improve battery efficiency by quickly classifying non-command speech.
+Many early exit methods are also applicable to anytime inference~\citep{huang2018multi, ruiz2021anytime}.
+In \emph{anytime inference}, the aim is to produce a prediction even when inference is interrupted, e.g., due to resource contention or a scheduler decision.
+Unlike early exit methods where the classifier chooses when to exit, anytime inference methods have no control over when they are interrupted.
+We explore the effectiveness of our method, \algA, for such applications in Section~\ref{sec:exps}.